TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 Create a Good Root CA / Trust Anchor (# 2)
 ==========================================

+This certificate is for testing "2.
+Has a valid signature ".
+It is used in conjunction with the domain-bound endpoint certificate decribed in the next section of this document.

 1. Enter the appropriate values for the CA you are creating in the certGen tool following the example shown in the figure below.
 You only need to create one CA.